This page describes concepts related to Google Cloud VPN.

 See the UDP and NAT-T section in the Advanced overview for information on how to configure your peer device to support NAT-T with Cloud VPN.

 Cloud VPN cannot be used solely as a transit network

-Carefully review the GCP Service Specific Terms before you use Cloud VPN.
+Carefully review the Google Cloud Service Specific Terms before you use Cloud VPN.

 Do not use Cloud VPN tunnels to connect two or more on-premises networks for the sole purpose of passing traffic through a VPC network as a transit network.
-Hub-and-spoke configurations like this are a violation of the GCP Service Specific Terms.
+Hub-and-spoke configurations like this are a violation of the Google Cloud Service Specific Terms.